Vietnam.vn - Nền tảng quảng bá Việt Nam

 Red, seeded watermelon is a popular type of watermelon in everyday life.
 Photo: Freepik

 According to the Food Data Center (FDC), USA, watermelon seeds provide many natural nutrients such as iron, folate and niacin.
-Nutritionist Kacie Barnes said that many people can make butter, flour from watermelon seeds or roast watermelon seeds to eat.
+Nutritionist Kacie Barnes said many people can make butter, flour from watermelon seeds or roast them to eat.

 However, Amidor warns that eating too many watermelon seeds can lead to constipation and digestive discomfort.
-The large amount of fiber taken into the body after eating watermelon seeds can sometimes overload the intestines.
+The large amount of fiber taken into the body after eating watermelon seeds sometimes overloads the intestines.

 Like watermelon seeds, experts say some seeds are safe to eat, including cucumber seeds, pomegranate seeds, and dragon fruit seeds.
 Seeds that can be toxic if consumed in excess include cherry seeds, apple seeds, and apricot seeds.
 These three seeds contain prussic acid, also known as cyanide, a poison that can be fatal.